Food Allergies, Sensitivities and Gut Health

 Symptoms of celiac disease include malnutrition, stunted growth in developing youth and adolescents, irritability and behavioral issues, fatigue, weight loss, constipation, diarrhea, abdominal bloating and pain, anemia, bone or joint pain, neurological and psychiatric illness and death in severe cases.
 When a person tests negative for celiac disease, there is still a chance they suffer from gluten intolerance.

 You must heal your gut before you can heal your condition.
 Using the functional medicine model, Dr. Marci finds the source of the problem and evaluates environmental and genetic factors that challenge normal physiology.
 Maintaining a gluten free diet may seem difficult at first.
 Dr. Marci will help you see past food labels and construct an effective meal plan free of gluten products and those with cross-contamination or hidden gluten to allow your body to thrive.
-To find out if you are one of millions suffering from misdiagnosed gluten sensitivity or allergy, schedule a consultation today.
+To find out if you are one of millions suffering from misdiagnosed gluten sensitivity or allergy, schedule an evaluation today.

 Carding, Simon.
 Verbeke, Kristin.
 “Dysbiosis of the Gut Microbiota in Disease.”
 Microbial Ecology in Health and Disease.
 2015.